 Security is only as effective as the weakest link in the chain.
-The Acceptable Use Policy strengthens those links across the organisation.
+The Acceptable Use Policy strengthens those links across the organisation, when it comes to your employees.

 Security relies on a broad, holistic, good practices with multiple layers of protection.
 In addition to protecting the system and physical security, it also needs to account for the behaviours of employees and other users of the systems and data.
 That’s where the Acceptable Use Policy (AUP) comes in!